 The Risk Oversight Committee may conduct or authorize investigations into or studies of matters within the Committee's scope of responsibilities.
 In connection therewith, the Committee shall have full access to all relevant records and personnel of the Company and may request any other Board members, officers or employees of the Company, the Company's outside counsel, or any Advisor (as defined below) to attend a Committee meeting.
 The Committee may delegate any of its responsibilities to such person or persons, including officers or employees of the Company or any of its Committee members, except to the extent otherwise prohibited by applicable law or the rules and regulations of the SEC or Nasdaq.
 The Committee has the right, in its sole discretion, to retain or obtain advice, reports or opinions from such internal and external counsel, director search firms, compensation consultants and other experts and advisors (each, an "Advisor") as it deems necessary or appropriate to assist it in the full performance of its duties and responsibilities.
 The Committee shall be directly responsible for the scope and oversight of the work of any Advisor retained by the Committee.
-The Company shall provide for appropriate funding, as determined by the Committee, for payment of reasonable compensation to any Advisor retained by the Committee.
 The Committee shall evaluate whether any consultant retained or to be retained by it has any conflict of interest in accordance with Item 407(e)(3)(iv) of Regulation S-K, as may be amended from time to time.